-Teachers provide remediation and enrichment lessons to target the needs for all students.
+Teachers provide remediation and enrichment lessons to target the needs for all students and differentiate their classroom instruction.

 Modified instruction approach such as re-teaching small groups, teacher-centered pairing for one-on-one instruction based on student ability and need.
 We use AIMS, mini-assessments, and benchmark test data to make instructional decisions for and Title I tutoring groups.
 The data ascertained from these instructional tools provides direction for academic intervention, and differentiated instruction.
-The majority of our students receive small group, direct instruction.
+The majority of our students receive small group and direct instruction.